ryubidragonfire/wth-ml-workshop/day-1.md

 - search engine
 - gaming
 - big data - images, tweets, police records, determind trend, MRI scans.
-- AI asist trump to win, data mining [ref]
+- AI assist Trump to win, data mining [ref]

 **What *intelligence* would you like to achieve**
 - mind organizer with affilation